 Most people cannot get credit card companies to settle their debt for less than is owed.
 Most companies will only do this if you are underwater and they believe you are on the verge of filing bankruptcy.
 However, there are other methods that can help you to reduce your debt and potentially avoid taxation entirely.
 Consider these tips:

 - Use a balance transfer to a credit card with an introductory offer of zero percent for a term.
 This will give you the ability to pay down your debt during that time without incurring interest charges.
-The Citi Simplicity Card is a good example.
-It offers a zero percent APR for 21 months on balance transfer.
+The Citi Simplicity® Card - No Late Fees Ever is a good example.
+It offers an intro APR of 0%* for 21 months on purchases*.

 - Find out what it will take to pay off your debt.
 Once you discover the right combination of monthly payments, you will be able to create a plan to pay off the debt for good.
 You can use a debt calculator to help you to do that.